garagehive/garagehive.github.io/docs/powerbi-refresh-data.md

 Let's start by looking at how you can force a refresh on your Power BI Data now:
 1. Log in to your Power BI app and click on the **Apps** tab on the left.
 Select **Edit** from the three dots at the bottom-right corner of the Garage Hive App.
-2. Select **Datasets + dataflows** at the top, just below the actions bar, from the page that opens.
+2. Select **Datasets + dataflows** at the top, just below the menu bar, from the page that opens.
 Hover your mouse over the **Garage Hive Power BI App** on the list (but don't click on it), and a **Refresh Now** icon will appear.
 Click on it to refresh the data now.

    ![](media/garagehive-powerbi-refresh-data1.gif)